 Bracknell Forest is a one-stop-shop for filming and photography in the borough.
-We have a dedicated team within the council for productions and locations and can assist with all enquiries and relevant liaisons and permissions.
+We have a dedicated team within the council for productions and locations and can help with all enquiries and relevant liaisons and permissions.

-Please allow at least 2 weeks notice to process your request.
+Allow at least 2 weeks notice to process your request.
 A longer lead-in time is needed for temporary road closures (see below).

 All filming on or around Bracknell Forest Council land, buildings, facilities and public highways needs our permission.